About Vovk.ts

 Function calling is a powerful capability that enables Large Language Models (LLMs) to interact with your code and external systems in a structured way.
 Instead of just generating text responses, LLMs can understand when to call specific functions and provide the necessary parameters to execute real-world actions (Hugging Face ).

-Vovk.ts solves the problem of what to call by providing a framework to build back-end functions that are easily converted into LLM tools with name
+Vovk.ts solves the problem of what to call by providing a framework that turns back-end functions into ready-to-use LLM tools with name, description, parameters, and an execute function that can be mapped to any LLM function calling format.

 import { createLLMTools } from 'vovk';